-- a general environmental duty, which holds anyone involved in activities with potential risk of harm responsible for removing and reducing environmental and human health risks - a three-tiered permissions framework (incorporating registration, permit and licence according to the nature of the risk) to replace the current EPA licence - a new waste classification system that categorises waste based on the risk that it poses. - increased penalties - a requirement to make unrestricted environmental information available to all Victorians - new community rights for those affected by alleged breaches of the environment protection laws.
+- a general environmental duty, which holds anyone involved in activities with potential risk of harm responsible for removing and reducing environmental and human health risks - a three-tiered permissions framework (incorporating registration, permit and licence according to the nature of the risk) to replace the current EPA licence - a new waste classification system that categorises waste based on the risk that it poses - increased penalties - a requirement to make unrestricted environmental information available to all Victorians - new community rights for those affected by alleged breaches of the environment protection laws.

-A major component of the reform will be an overhaul of current subordinate legislative instruments to form regulations, environment reference standards, orders and compliance codes.
-Some of these have been released in draft form but may be subject to change prior to introduction.
+A major component of the reform will be an overhaul of current subordinate legislative instruments to form regulations, environment reference standards, orders, and compliance codes.
+Proposed final versions of the Environment Protection Regulation and Environment Reference Standard were released in December 2020.

-The draft Environment Protection Regulation specifies among other things:
+The proposed final Environment Protection Regulation specifies among other things:

-- the activities required to hold a development or operating licence, permit or registration and any exemptions - activities that are subject to the waste levy - information relating to litter and unsolicited documents - requirements relating to industrial waste and priority waste including the 'declaration of use' by the person managing or in control of the industrial or priority waste or the person or premises at which the waste is to be received - Council reporting requirements on kerbside recycling collection services or other material recovery services (including transfer stations) for each financial year.
+- the activities required to hold a development or operating licence, permit or registration and any exemptions - activities that are subject to the waste levy - information relating to litter and unsolicited documents - requirements relating to industrial waste and priority waste including the 'declaration of use' by the person managing or in control of the industrial or priority waste or the person or premises at which the waste is to be received - council reporting requirements on kerbside recycling collection services or other material recovery services (including transfer stations) for each financial year.

-The Local Government Act 1989 outlines the roles and responsibilities of Victorian Councils, with additional waste management responsibilities set out in the Public Health and Wellbeing Act 2008.
+The Local Government Act 1989 outlines the roles and responsibilities of Victorian councils, with additional waste management responsibilities set out in the Public Health and Wellbeing Act 2008.
 These responsibilities include maintaining the municipality in a clean and sanitary condition, planning for and providing community services and infrastructure, ensuring that services are delivered in accordance with best value principles, and striving for continuous improvement in service delivery.